Western Australia: Sport

 International sporting events hosted in the past in Western Australia include the Tom Hoad Cup (water polo), the Perth International (golf), the 2006 Gravity Games (extreme sports), the 2002 Women's Hockey World Cup, the 1991 FINA World Aquatics Championships, the World Rally Championships and the 1962 British Empire and Commonwealth Games.

 Western Australia's largest sports stadium is Perth Stadium, also known by naming rights sponsorship as Optus Stadium.
 It has a capacity of over 60,000 people and is primarily used for Australian rules football and cricket.

 Wine

 Winemaking regions are concentrated in the cooler climate of the south-western portion of the state.
 Western Australia produces less than 5% of the country's wine output, but in quality terms is considered to be very much near the top.
 Major wine producing regions include: Margaret River, The Great Southern, Swan Valley as well as smaller districts including Blackwood Valley, Manjimup, Pemberton, Peel, Chittering Valley, Perth Hills, and Geographe.

+Public holidays

+The table below outlines all recognised public holidays in Western Australia.